 How to make Beetroot Hummus

-To make Beetroot Hummus or dip at home you will need a few simple ingredients, a food processor and 15 minutes of your time once the beetroot is roasted.
+To make this Beetroot Hummus recipe or dip at home you will need a few simple ingredients, a food processor and 15 minutes of your time once the beetroot is roasted.

 Ingredients

 Chickpeas.
-To make hummus, we buy organic jarred chickpeas and we love the flavour.
-Make sure you use good quality chickpeas as it makes a huge difference in the taste of your hummus.
+To make hummus, we buy organic jarred or canned chickpeas and we love the flavour.
+Make sure you use good-quality chickpeas as it makes a huge difference in the taste of your hummus.
 You can as well soak overnight dried chickpeas or leave them in hot water for 1 hour.

 Lemon juice.
 Use fresh lemon juice if possible.
 Lemon works really well in this hummus as it contrasts the sweetness from the beetroot, making the hummus tangier.